Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-Much progress on derandomizing PIT has been obtained by designing such substitutions and analyzing their hitting properties for interesting classes $\Class$.
-Shpilka and Volkovich \cite{ShpilkaVolkovich2008} introduced a generator, by now dubbed the Shpilka--Volkovich generator or ``SV generator'' for short, and proved that it hits sums of a bounded number of read-once formulas for $l=O(\log n)$, later improved to $l=O(1)$ \cite{MinahanVolkovich2017}.
-The generator for $l=O(\log n)$ has also been shown to hit multilinear depth-4 circuits with bounded top fan-in \cite{KMSV2009}, multilinear bounded-read formulas \cite{AvMV2011}, commutative read-once oblivious algebraic branching programs \cite{FSS2014}, \(\Sigma\mathrm{m}\bigwedge\Sigma\Pi^{O(1)}\) formulas \cite{Forbes2015}, circuits with locally-low algebraic rank in the sense of \cite{KumarSaraf2016}, and orbits of simple polynomial classes under invertible linear transformations of the variables \cite{MediniShpilka2021}.
+Shpilka and Volkovich proved that $\SVparam{1}$ hits sums of a bounded number of read-once formulas for $l=O(\log n)$ \cite{ShpilkaVolkovich2008}, later improved to $l=O(1)$ \cite{MinahanVolkovich2017}.
+The generator for $l=O(\log n)$ has also been shown to hit multilinear depth-4 circuits with bounded top fan-in \cite{KMSV2009}, multilinear bounded-read formulas \cite{AvMV2011}, commutative read-once oblivious algebraic branching programs \cite{FSS2014}, \(\Sigma\mathrm{m}\bigwedge\Sigma\Pi^{O(1)}\) formulas (i.e., sums of terms that are the product of a monomial and a power of a bounded-degree polynomial) \cite{Forbes2015}, circuits with locally-low algebraic rank in the sense of \cite{KumarSaraf2016}, and orbits of simple polynomial classes under invertible linear transformations of the variables \cite{MediniShpilka2021}.
 The generator is an ingredient in other hitting set constructions, as well, notably constructions using the technique of low-support rank concentration \cite{ASS2013,AGKS2014,GKST2015,GKS2016,SahaThankey2021,BhargavaGhosh2021}.
-It also forms the core of a ``succinct'' generator that hits a variety of classes including depth-2 circuits \cite{FSV2017}.
+It also forms the core of a ``succinct'' generator that hits a variety of classes, including depth-2 circuits \cite{FSV2018}.

-\paragraph{Vanishing ideal.} In this paper, we initiate a systematic study of the power of a generator $G$ through the set of polynomials $p$ such that $p(G)$ vanishes.
-The set has the algebraic structure of an ideal and is known as the \emph{vanishing ideal} of $G$; we denote it by \(\VanIdeal{G}\).
+\paragraph{Vanishing ideal.} In this paper, we initiate a systematic study of the power of a generator $G$ through the set of polynomials $p$ such that $p(G)$ vanishes, which we denote by \(\VanIdeal{G}\).
+For any fixed generator $G$, \(\VanIdeal{G}\) is closed under addition, and for all \(q\in \FF[x_1,\dots,x_n]\) and \(p\in \VanIdeal{G}\), \(q\cdot p\in \VanIdeal{G}\).
+By definition, this means that the set \(\VanIdeal{G}\) has the algebraic structure of an ideal.
+From now on, we refer to \(\VanIdeal{G}\) as the \emph{vanishing ideal} of $G$.
 Our technical contributions can be understood as precisely characterizing the vanishing ideal of the SV generator.

-Characterizing the vanishing ideal facilitates two objectives: \begin{description}
+Characterizations of the vanishing ideal facilitate two objectives: \begin{description}